-The Schools and Staffing Survey (SASS) is a system of related questionnaires that provide descriptive data on the context of elementary and secondary education and policymakers a variety of statistics on the condition of education in the United States.
-The SASS system covers a wide range of topics from teacher demand, teacher and principal characteristics, general conditions in schools, principals' and teachers' perceptions of school climate and problems in their schools, teacher compensation, district hiring and retention practices, to basic characteristics of the student population.
+The Schools and Staffing Survey (SASS) was conducted by NCES seven times between 1987 through 2011.
+SASS was an integrated study public and private school districts, schools, principals, and teachers designed to provide descriptive data on the context of elementary and secondary education.
+SASS covered a wide range of topics from teacher demand, teacher and principal characteristics, general conditions in schools, principals' and teachers' perceptions of school climate and problems in their schools, teacher compensation, district hiring and retention practices, to basic characteristics of the student population.

-From its inception, SASS has had four core components: the School Questionnaire, the Teacher Questionnaire, the Principal Questionnaire, and the School District Questionnaire, which was known as the Teacher Demand and Shortage Questionnaire until the 1999–2000 SASS administration.
-These questionnaires are sent to respondents in public, private, and Bureau of Indian Education/tribal schools.
-In 1999-2000, public charter schools were also included in the sample.
-For the 2003–04, 2007–08, and 2011-12 SASS, a sample of public charter schools are included in the sample as part of the public school questionnaire.
+SASS had four core components: the School Questionnaire, the Teacher Questionnaire, the Principal Questionnaire, and the School District Questionnaire, which was known as the Teacher Demand and Shortage Questionnaire until the 1999–2000 SASS administration.
+These questionnaires were sent to respondents in public, private, and Bureau of Indian Education/tribal schools.
+In 1999–2000, public charter schools were also included in the sample.
+For the 2003–04, 2007–08, and 2011–12 SASS, a sample of public charter schools were included in the sample as part of the public school questionnaire.

-Many of the same survey questions have been used in each cross-sectional cycle of the survey, allowing researchers to investigate trends over time.
-The questionnaires for each round of SASS are available online and can be downloaded from the Questionnaires page.
+Many of the same survey questions were used in each cross-sectional cycle of the survey, allowing researchers to investigate trends over time.
+Core survey items in the school, principal, and teacher questionnaires have been retained in the NTPS.
+The questionnaires for each of the seven rounds of SASS are available online and can be downloaded from the Questionnaires page.

-Although the core objectives of SASS have remained fairly constant since the first administration in 1987–88, SASS has changed to accommodate emerging issues in elementary and secondary education.
-Some items have been added, some have been deleted, and some items have been reworded.
-Also, SASS has added some questionnaires that have been discontinued in later administrations.
+Although the core objectives of SASS remained fairly constant during its seven administrations between 1987–88 and 2010–11, SASS changed to accommodate emerging issues in elementary and secondary education.
+Items were added, deleted, and reworded across the seven cycles.
+SASS included some questionnaires that were discontinued in later administrations.

 The Student Records Questionnaire, Library Media Center Questionnaire, and Library Media Specialist/Librarian Questionnaire were added in 1993–94.
-Each of these new questionnaires was administered in public, private, and Indian schools.
-The Library Media Center Questionnaire was continued in later rounds of SASS.
-The Student Records and Library Media Specialist/Librarian Questionnaires have not been administered since 1993–94.
+Each of these questionnaires was administered in public, private, and Indian schools.
+The Library Media Center Questionnaire remained through the 2010–11 SASS.
+The Student Records and Library Media Specialist/Librarian Questionnaires were last administered in 1993–94.

-SASS uses a stratified probability sample design to ensure that the samples of schools, principals, teachers, districts, and school library media centers contain sufficient numbers for reliable estimates.
-Public and private schools are oversampled into groups based on certain characteristics.
-After schools are stratified and sampled, teachers within the schools are also stratified and sampled based on their characteristics.
+SASS used a stratified probability sample design to ensure that the samples of schools, principals, teachers, districts, and school library media centers contained sufficient numbers for reliable estimates.
+Public and private schools were oversampled into groups based on certain characteristics.
+After schools were stratified and sampled, teachers within the schools were also stratified and sampled based on their characteristics.

-SASS is a large sample survey of America's elementary and secondary schools.
-Below, is a list of school types with the questionnaires administered for each type.
+SASS was a large sample survey of America's elementary and secondary schools.
+Below is a list of school types with the questionnaires administered for each type.
 The levels at which estimates are reliable for each school type are also listed.

 For more information about the survey content, including PDF files of the questionnaires and descriptions of each type of questionnaire, go to the Questionnaires page.

-The Principal Follow-up Survey (PFS), first conducted in school year 2008–09, is a component of the 2007–08 Schools and Staffing Survey (SASS).
-NCES created the PFS in order to provide attrition rates for principals in K-12 public, private, and Bureau of Indian Education (BIE) schools.
-The goal of the 2008–09 PFS was to assess how many principals in school year 2007–08 still worked as a principal in the same school in the 2008–09 school year, how many had moved to become a principal in another school, and how many had left the principalship altogether.
-Another goal was to measure, from those who left the principalship, what percentage retired or sought work in another occupational field.
-The PFS sample included all schools whose principals completed questionnaires in SASS.
-Schools that had returned a completed 2007–08 SASS principal questionnaire were mailed the PFS form in the spring of 2009.
+The Principal Follow-up Survey (PFS), conducted in school years 2008–09 and 2011–12, is a component of the Schools and Staffing Survey (SASS).
+NCES created PFS in order to provide attrition rates for principals in K-12 public, private, and Bureau of Indian Education (BIE) schools.
+The goal of PFS is to assess how many principals in the base (SASS) school year still work as a principal in the same school in the following school year, how many moved to become a principal in another school, and how many left the principalship altogether.
+Another goal is to measure, from those who left the principalship, what percentage retired or sought work in another occupational field.
+The 2012–13 PFS sample included all schools whose principals completed questionnaires in SASS.
+Schools that had returned a completed SASS principal questionnaire were mailed the PFS form in the spring of the following school year.
 The PFS questionnaire is available online and can be downloaded from the Questionnaires page.

-When the respondents’ identifying information is removed from the data files, a school identification number is used to connect principal and teacher data to data from the schools in which they work.
-Only users who have official clearance from NCES may have access to data files that include data from Bureau of Indian Affairs schools or data that allow analysts to connect sampled schools, teachers, or principals to the school districts with which they are associated.
+Respondents' identifying information was removed from the data files and only a generated school identification number was used to connect principal and teacher information to the schools in which they work.
+Only users who have restricted licenses from NCES may have access to data files that include data from Bureau of Indian Affairs schools or data that allow analysts to connect sampled schools, teachers, or principals to the school districts with which they are associated.